Flavour from Fractal Mass Chains

 Assuming for simplicity, $y_1^e \simeq y_2^e \simeq y_3^e \simeq y_1^{\nu} \simeq y_2^{\nu} \simeq y_3^{\nu} = Y$ for both charged and neutral lepton mass matrices and $f_i\gg$ 1, the PMNS matrix reads:

-Fig.~\ref{PMNS_Angles} shows a scatter plot of mixing angles for a random scan of the model parameters $f_L$, $f_E$, $f_N$, $y_{e1}$, $y_{e2}$, $y_{e3}$, $y_{\nu 1}$, $y_{\nu 2}$, $y_{\nu 3}$ within the range [0.1, 10].
+Fig.~\ref{PMNS_Angles} shows a scatter plot of mixing angles for a random scan of the model parameters $f_L$, $f_E$, $f_N$, $y_{e1}$, $y_{e2}$, $y_{e3}$, $y_{\nu 1}$, $y_{\nu 2}$, $y_{\nu 3}$ within the range [0.1, 10] and $m = 1$ TeV.
 The plot also shows the experimental values of the mixing parameters for the normal and inverted mass orderings \cite{esteban2025nufit}.
 In Fig.~\ref{PMNS_Angles}, the shaded red and orange region corresponds to the 3-sigma regions for Normal and Inverted mass hierarchies from experimental data (with SK atmospheric data), respectively.
 Clearly, the model can accommodate sizable leptonic mixing angles.
 Fig.~\ref{mass_hierarchy} shows the mass hierarchies between the heaviest $m_3$ and the next-to-heaviest generation $m_2$, and between the next-to-lightest $m_2$ and the lightest generation $m_1$, for the same random scan as in Fig.~\ref{PMNS_Angles}, for the charged leptons (left panel) as well as for the neutrinos (middle and right panel).
 The cyan region corresponds to the ranges of mass ratios obtained in our scan, while the orange and red triangular points correspond to points that reproduce the leptonic mixing angles (points that lie within the shaded disk in Fig.~\ref{PMNS_Angles}) for IO and NO, respectively.
 The model tends to generate large fermion hierarchies, thus easily accommodating the observed charged lepton hierarchies (indicated as a purple star in Fig.~\ref{mass_hierarchy} (left)), and the observed neutrino mass hierarchies (indicated as a blue and orange line in Fig.~\ref{mass_hierarchy} for the normal mass hierarchies (middle) and Inverted mass hierarchies (right)).
+Obtaining the correct neutrino masses generally requires larger values of $f$.
+In this limit, the fractal construction naturally generates large mass hierarchies, as reflected in the scattered plot; nevertheless, viable parameter sets that match the observed neutrino masses can still be found.
+The mechanism does prefer producing larger mass hierarchies compared to smaller ones, like for the neutrino masses.
+However, there is still good room for the neutrino mass and mixing.
+Stabilisation of the fields is good, as we have checked explicitly.
 Our scenario assumes Dirac neutrino masses, although the framework could also be extended to include Majorana masses.